molkemon/Storyteller-Build-Scripts/README.md

 - Script 4 creates new versions of the selected mods event files that injects additional effects into every single event in game to make the play button appear when the event triggers in game.
 - Script 5 creates a custom_gui file for the play button with the required logic to play the corret sound effect for whichever event triggered it showing up.
 - Script 6 creates localisation for the play button (so it has a tooltip) and updates the selected mods topbar.gui file to support the play button.
 If the selected mod does not have a topbar.gui file, the vanilla one is used.
 - Scripts 2-4 should be save to "pause" (via killing them with ctr-c) as all of them should resume where they left off on further execution.
 The other scripts don't take long enough for this to be a concern.
+- All your mod files are now assembled in to build subfolder of wherever you extracted the files too.
+- ⚠️ To finish your mod you need to create a descriptor.mod file.
+You can reference the .mod file of the mod you are voicing, or my own Storyteller .mod files for Vanilla or Anbennar on how that should look like.
+For more information on this step see here: https://eu4.paradoxwikis.com/Mod_structure#.mod_file
+- You can now copy the entire mod folder from the build folder to your EU4 mod folder and add it to your playset.

 **1. Always use PowerShell 7:**